moto-timo/yocto-docs/documentation/security-manual/vulnerabilities.rst

    INHERIT += "cve-check"

-The CVE database contains some old incomplete entries which have been deemed not to impact Poky or OE-Core.
+The CVE database contains some old incomplete entries which have been deemed not to impact :term:`OpenEmbedded-Core (OE-Core)`.
 These CVE entries can be excluded from the check using build configuration::

    include conf/distro/include/cve-extra-exclusions.inc